OHI-Science/ohi-science.github.io/_posts/2018-11-06-fellowship-demystifying-pressures-ohicore.md

 title: "Fellowship Feature: Demystifying pressures and ohicore"
 author: Ellie Campbell
 category : news
-hidden : true
 ---

 ## Part 1: Under pressure

 There are twenty-two pressure data layers used in the global Ocean Health Index (OHI).
 Pressures are environmental or anthropogenic drivers that harm the ocean’s ability to provide benefits to people.
 A subset of these pressures are related to climate change.
 I prepared a number of these for the 2018 global assessment, including ultraviolet (UV) radiation and sea level rise.

 Many of the pressures are based on high resolution spatial data.
-The raw data  for the UV layer is a set of rasters -- essentially photographs, each with 32,400 pixels -- one for each day since 2004.
-Processing of these raw data often incorporates computationally intensive temporal and spatial operations, so these processes can take a long time to run.
+The raw data  for the UV layer is a set of rasters -- essentially photographs, each with 32,400 pixels, and one for each day since 2004.
+Processing these raw data often incorporates computationally intensive temporal and spatial operations, so these processes can take a long time to run.
 Even though they collectively only account for one-quarter of a given goal, pressure layers can take a disproportionate amount of time to prepare.

 My contributions here were fairly subtle -- I did not overhaul any methods of calculation, but rather made small adjustments with the goal of decreasing the time that would be required to prepare the data the next go-round.

 <br>

 <center><img src="../assets/blog_images/Network.png" width="600px"><br>
 <i>This network diagram shows the connections between the OHI goals or subgoals, and the data layers that are used to calculate the goal scores.
-Dark purple dots are data layers, lilac purple are goals and the others are subgoals.
-Darker, bolder lines indicate calculations of status, while lighter lines indicate the calculation is of trend, pressure or resilience dimensions.</i></center>
+Dark purple dots are data layers, lilac purple are goals, and the others are subgoals.
+Darker, bolder lines indicate calculations of status, while lighter lines indicate the calculation is of trend, pressure, or resilience dimensions.</i></center>

 <br>